Shadow Hamiltonian Simulation: Results

-For it to be possible to obtain $\ket{\rho(t);S}$ from $\ket{\rho(0);S}$, even in principle, the expectations of the operators in $S$ at time $t$ should be a function of the initial expectations at time 0.
+In general, the vector $\ket{\rho(0);S}$ might not contain enough information to completely determine the vector $\ket{\rho(t);S}$ at a later time.
+For it to be possible to obtain $\ket{\rho(t);S}$ from $\ket{\rho(0);S}$, the expectations of the operators in $S$ at time $t$ should be a function of the initial expectations.
 This occurs when the Hamiltonian $H$ leaves the space of operators spanned by $S$ invariant, in the sense that the commutation relations between $H$ and the operators in $S$ yield a linear combination of operators in $S$ only.

-\begin{definition}[Invariance property] Let $H$ be a Hamiltonian and $S=\{O_1,\dots,O_M\}$ be a set of operators.
-We say that $H$ and $S$ satisfy the \emph{invariance property} if for all $m \in [M]$ we have
+In this article, we make strong use of this ``invariance property'': We say that $H$ and $S$ satisfy the invariance property (IP) if and only if